Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

 - **Vector Storage in Azure SQL DB:** Store embeddings in Azure SQL DB using the new VECTOR data type for efficient similarity search.
 - **Vector Search:** Query the database for the most relevant resume chunks based on a user query using built-in vector distance functions.
 - **LLM Q&A:** Augment search results with GPT-4.1-based recommendations and summaries, grounded in the retrieved data.
-- **Modern UI:** Interactive, step-by-step workflow with persistent results and clear progress indicators.
+- **Simplistic UI:** Interactive, step-by-step workflow with persistent results and clear progress indicators.

-## Target End Users
-- Recruiters and HR professionals seeking AI-powered candidate search.
-- Data scientists and engineers building RAG or vector search solutions on Azure.
-- Solution architects and technical decision makers evaluating Azure's vector and AI capabilities.

 ## Prerequisites
-- **Azure Subscription**
+- **Azure Subscription** - Azure Free Trial subscription or Azure for Students would also work
-- **Azure SQL Database** (with vector support enabled)
-- **Azure Document Intelligence Resource**
-- **Azure OpenAI Resource** (with embedding and GPT-4.1 models deployed)
 - **Python 3.8+**
 - **Required Python packages** (see `requirements.txt`)
 - **ODBC Driver 18+ for SQL Server** (for pyodbc)
+- **Fabric Subscription** (Optional)

 ## Products & Services Used
-- Azure SQL Database (VECTOR data type)
+- Azure SQL Database
 - Azure Document Intelligence (Form Recognizer)
 - Azure OpenAI Service
 - Streamlit
 - Python (pandas, tiktoken, pyodbc, etc.)
+- SQL Database on Fabric (an alternative to Azure SQL Database)

 ## Automated Deployments
 - **ARM Template Scripts:**
-    - ARM templates are provided separately to automate the deployment of Azure SQL DB, Document Intelligence, and OpenAI resources.
-Please refer to the `Assets/` or deployment folder for scripts and instructions.
+    - ARM templates are provided separately to automate the deployment of required resources.
+Please refer to [this repository](https://github.com/Kushagra-2000/ARM_SQL_OpenAI) for scripts and detailed instructions.
+Follow the RAG for Unstructured Docs for this particular demo.
+- **SQL on Fabric:**
+    - Create a workspace in Fabric, if not existed before.
+    - New Item > SQL Database (preview) > Provide DB name > Create

 ## Steps to Execute
 1. **Clone the Repository**